 Brisa didn’t get justice when she was raped as a teen.
 Now, almost 20 years later, her case could set a legal precedent in Bolivia and for the Americas.

-UPDATE – 20 November, 2020: On November 20th, 2020, the petitioner’s brief of Brisa Liliana de Ángulo Lozada v.
+On November 20th, 2020, the petitioner’s brief of Brisa Liliana de Ángulo Lozada v.
 Bolivia was filed before the Inter-American Court of Human Rights (IACtHR) by Equality Now, Hughes Hubbard, and the rest of Brisa’s legal team.
 Brisa is seeking holistic and transformative reparations and asking the court to order Bolivia to develop a comprehensive strategy to address sexual violence against children and adolescent girls, especially incest, including changing the rape law to one base on consent, broad prevention measures and measures to ensure effective administration of justice based on guidelines that reflect international best practices.

 Incest is particularly taboo and hidden in the region and this is a ground-breaking opportunity for the Court and Bolivia to put forth a regional template for a best practice.
 This is a chance for the Court to establish international standards in cases of girls and adolescents who experience sexual violence, particularly in incestuous relationships, and to reinforce the duty of States to prevent and punish these crimes, and support and treat survivors.
 Brisa is hoping that her case will ensure that girls like her are able to access justice and that what happened to Brisa does not happen to them.
-The hearing in the case is expected in 2021.

 Three Criminal Trials, No Justice